IsaacCavallaro/course_work/Term 2/Week 1/bases_cs_fundamentals/bases.md

 ## NOTE

-- Even binary number will ALWAYS end in a 0
+- EVEN binary number will ALWAYS end in a 0.

-- Odd binary numbers will ALWAYS end in a 1
+- ODD binary numbers will ALWAYS end in a 1.

 - This is because the final number in a binary digit is in the 1’s place so if we have a 1 there we will have an odd number and if we have a 0 there we will have an even number.

-- Any number raised by the power of 0 is 1.
+- **Any number raised by the power of 0 is 1.**

 # ANOTHER BINARY EXAMPLE

-- Binary number is:
+- Example Binary number is:

 	10110